 The VLBA can record data in VLBA and Mark 3 formats.
 Characteristics of observations recorded in VLBA format are described in Section 5 and elsewhere in this document.
 Mark 3 observations are limited to that format's 4-MHz maximum BB channel bandwidth and 1-bit sampling, and to the VLBA's 8-BBC complement.
-Mark 4 (Whitney 1995) systems are currently being checked out world-wide.
+Mark 4 (Whitney 1995) systems have largely replaced Mark 3 at most other observatories world-wide.
 Although the VLBA cannot record Mark 4 format as such, there is a high degree of compatibility between Mark 4 and VLBA formats.
+Tapes in either VLBA and Mark 4 formats can be played back, for the same observation if necessary, on any VLBA or Mark 4 correlator.
 Section 18.1 provides further information regarding Mark 4 programs involving the VLBA and/or its correlator.
-The VLBA cannot record in Mark 2 format, the Japanese K4 format, or the Canadian S2 format.
+The VLBA cannot record in Mark 2 format, the Japanese K4 format, or the Canadian S2 format, although the Mitaka correlator has a limited translation facility for space VLBI observations.